Vehicle registration plate: Plate design considerations

 An engineering study by the University of Illinois published in 1960 recommended that the state of Illinois adopt a numbering system and plate design "composed of combinations of characters which can be perceived quickly and accurately, are legible at a distance of approximately 125 ft under daylight conditions, and are readily adapted to filing and administrative procedures".
 It also recommended that a standard plate size of 6 in by 14 in be adopted through the United States to replace the earlier 6 in by 12 in size to allow longer registration numbers to be displayed without excessively tight spacing or excessively thin or narrow characters.

 In order to combat registration plate fraud, from the 1920s several jurisdictions developed their own anti-fraud typefaces so that characters cannot be painted or modified to resemble other characters.
 Since the 1990s, many jurisdictions have adopted the FE-Schrift typeface.

-English uses 10 digits and 26 letters (languages such as German, Icelandic and Danish allow for extra letters), so assuming that the letters vs. numbers must appear in particular locations, (common on plates in most jurisdictions, for instance 4 numbers and 2 letters where the letters must come first, allowing AB1234 but excluding A12B34).
-Allowing for repeating letters and numbers, the combinations for each of these will be:
+English uses twenty-six letters (languages such as German, Icelandic and Danish have more letters), so assuming that the letters vs. digits must appear in particular locations (common on plates in most jurisdictions, for instance four decimal digits and two letters where the letters must come first, allowing AB1234 but excluding A12B34), allowing for repeating letters and digits, the combinations for each of these will be:

 If letters and digits can appear in any order, it is problematic to allow both the letter O and the digit 0 to be used.
 Even if the license plate uses distinguishable characters for the two, someone transcribing the plate may not know which symbol has which meaning, and the owner of plate EM6F9VO may get in trouble for something the owner of plate EM6F9V0 did.
-Other letter/number pairs, like I and 1, may be similarly problematic to a lesser degree.
-Allowing for repeating letters and numbers, the combinations for each of these will be:
+Other letter–digit pairs, like I and 1, may be similarly problematic to a lesser degree.
+Allowing for repeating letters and digits, the combinations for each of these will be: